 5. Lacking consistency on all platforms

 Having a cohesive brand that is consistent on all of your platforms is essential.
-If you have a different persona or even color schemes on every platform you use, it is truly confusing for the customer.
+One of the worst branding mistakes you can have is to have a different persona or even color schemes on every platform you use.
+It is truly confusing for the customer.

 Here is an example.
 You gain a new follower on Instagram.
 They came across one of your funny meme’s with bright poppy colors and noticed your feed looked fun.
 After seeing 3 or 4 more of your posts, they decide to check out your website and use your service.
 When they get there, the site is full of neutrals and expert help.
 It’s nothing like your fun vibes on the gram.
 Confusing.